gyjbb/Leetcode-Python6/README.md

 # Leetcode-Python6
 ## 454. 4 Sum II, 383.
 Ransom Note, 15.
-3Sum
+3Sum, 18.
+4Sum

 May 18, 2023  4h

 The sixth day for Hash Table 2.
 Today we will learn more about the Hash Table.\
-The challenges today are about ~~need  to complete later~~
+The challenges today are about when to use has table and two pointers.

 ## 454. 4 Sum II
 [leetcode](https://leetcode.com/problems/4sum-ii/)\